John Reed (journalist): Journalist

 The first of Reed's many arrests came in Paterson, New Jersey, in 1913, for attempting to speak on behalf of strikers in the New Jersey silk mills.
 The harsh treatment meted out by the authorities to the strikers and the short jail term he served further radicalized Reed.
 He allied with the general socialist union, the Industrial Workers of the World.
-His account of his experiences was published in June as an article, "War in Paterson."
+His account of his experiences was published in June as an article, "War in Paterson".
 During the same year, following a suggestion made by IWW leader Bill Haywood, Reed put on "The Pageant of the Paterson Strike" in Madison Square Garden as a benefit for the strikers.

-In the autumn of 1913, Reed was sent to Mexico by the Metropolitan Magazine to report the Mexican Revolution.
+In the autumn of 1913, Reed was sent to Mexico by the Metropolitan Magazine to report on the Mexican Revolution.
 He shared the perils of Pancho Villa's army for four months and was with Villa's Constitutional (Constitutionalist) Army (whose "Primer Jefe" political chief was Venustiano Carranza) when it defeated Federal forces at Torreón, opening the way for its advance on Mexico City.
 Reed adored Villa, but Carranza left him cold.

 Reed's reporting on the Villistas in a series of outstanding magazine articles gained him a national reputation as a war correspondent.
 Reed deeply sympathized with the peons and vehemently opposed American intervention.
 Reed's reports were collected and published as the book Insurgent Mexico (1914).

-On April 30, 1914, Reed arrived in Colorado, scene of the recent Ludlow massacre, which was part of the Colorado Coalfield War between the John D. Rockefeller, Jr.-owned Colorado Fuel & Iron Company and United Mine Workers union supporters.
+On April 30, 1914, Reed arrived in Colorado, scene of the recent Ludlow massacre, which was part of the Colorado Coalfield War between the John D. Rockefeller Jr.-owned Colorado Fuel & Iron Company and United Mine Workers union supporters.
 There he spent a little more than a week, during which he investigated the events, spoke on behalf of the miners, and wrote an impassioned article on the subject ("The Colorado War", published in July).
 He came to believe much more deeply in class conflict.